pdoehle/swc-notes/ecology_r_man_vis.md

 * One of the things that makes R so powerful is how many packages are available.

-* A package is an "extension" to R that gives you more functions that you wouldn't otherwise have access to.
+* A package is an "extension" to R that gives you more functions.

 * We will be using the packages `dplyr` and `tidyr` to manipulate data.

 * `dplyr` provides tools for manipulating data that tend to be more straight-forward than using the default bracket notation in base R.

-* `tidyr` has functions for reshaping messy data into "clean" data (more on this later).
+* `tidyr` has functions for reshaping messy data into "clean" data.

 * The two packages work well together, and we will use them both.